DLR-TS/gdal/doc/source/drivers/vector/xodr.rst

       :default: NO

       Whether to dissolve triangulated surfaces.
 By setting this option to YES, the TIN layers *Lane* and *RoadMark* of geometry type :cpp:class:`OGRTriangulatedSurface` will be simplified to single, simple :cpp:class:`OGRPolygon` geometries.
 This performs a :cpp:func:`UnaryUnion` which dissolves boundaries of all touching triangle patches and thus yields a slimmer dataset which often suffices for basic GIS usage.
 Be aware that this dissolving step increases processing time significantly.
+      Layer *RoadSignal* will be dissolved to a simple :cpp:class:`OGRPoint`.

 Examples
 --------